-- Confirms with Building Standards whether a Building Permit is required. - Conducts and Pre-reviews project with Cultural Services Staff. - Sends a letter describing the project to Cultural Services. - (See Application Checklist in Section 8.8.1, below.)
+- Confirms with Building Standards whether a Building Permit is required. - Conducts and Pre-reviews project with Cultural Services Staff. - Sends a letter describing the project to Cultural Services.

 It is recommended that prior to the submission of an application for a Heritage Permit, the applicant consult with Cultural Services staff to determine whether the application will require a formal review by a member of the --Canadian Association of Professional Heritage Consultants (CAPHC).
 In all instances it is recommended that applicants consult with qualified professionals.